A new class of non-stationary Gaussian fields with general smoothness on metric graphs: A class of non-stationary Gaussian random fields

 A common scenario is that some covariate of interest, $Z(s)$, is only available at some fixed locations $s_1, \ldots, s_n \in \Gamma$.
-To obtain a continuously indexed covariate, we can using kriging prediction to interpolate the observed values $z_1,\ldots, z_n$.
-We can do this by either assuming that the observed values are direct observations of the covariate, $z_i = Z(s_i)$, or by assuming that the they are noisy observations of the covariate,
+To obtain a continuously indexed covariate, we can use kriging prediction to interpolate the observed values $z_1,\ldots, z_n$.
+We can do this by either assuming that the observed values are direct observations of the covariate, $z_i = Z(s_i)$, or by assuming that the they are noisy observations

 In either case, to perform the interpolation, we assume that $Z(s) = \beta_0 + w(s)$, where $\beta_0 \in \mathbb{R}$ is an intercept, and $w(\cdot)$ is a centered Gaussian process obtained as the solution to